Fracta. The People Bringing Artificial Intelligence

 Takashi was a visiting scholar at Stanford’s US-Asia Technology Management Center.
 Takashi has been published in the various articles including Bloomberg, The Economist and The Financial Times.
 Takashi holds a B.Eng. degree in applied physics from Waseda University and a MBA from the Australian National University.

-Lars brings over 25 years of sales, business development and engineering experience, with a focus on big data and cloud computing environments.
+Lars brings more than 25 years of sales, business development and engineering experience, with a focus on big data and cloud computing environments.
 Prior to Fracta, Lars was the head of sales for Adaptive Computing and held similar roles with Aircom, Bytemobile and Openwave.

 Daichi is responsible for the development of Fracta’s condition assessment machine learning algorithm and geo-processing software used to predict future water pipe breaks.